Paradigm4/shim/README.md

 $ sudo service shimsvc start
 Starting shim
 ```
-You could also edit /etc/init.d/shimsvc or use other environment/path tricks.
+You could also edit /etc/init.d/shimsvc or /usr/lib/systemd/system/shim.service, or use other environment/path tricks.

 ## Configuring  shim